Skip to Content

 Read More about Babbitt: Allegory Explained

-Read More about Mother Night (Allegory Explained)
+Read More about The Handmaid’s Tale (Allegory Explained)

 The Canterbury Tales by Geoffrey Chaucer is a collection of stories that takes place during a pilgrimage to the shrine of Thomas Becket in Canterbury, Kent.
 The collection is considered a masterpiece of Middle English literature and has been studied and analyzed for centuries.
 One of the most notable aspects of The Canterbury Tales is …